temporalio/edu-101-dotnet-code/exercises/finaleworkflow/README.md

 # Start the Workflow (dotnet)

+1. Change into the `src` directory.
-Run the command below from the src directory in another terminal to start the Workflow:
+2. Run the command below in another terminal to start the Workflow:

 ```sh
 dotnet run --project Client/Client.csproj